-Contents Typical of Upper Middle School or Lower Secondary literature reponse and analysis, covering Setting, Characters, Themes and Style / Authorial Choices
+Contents typical of Upper Middle School or Lower Secondary literature reponse and analysis, covering Setting, Characters, Themes and Style / Authorial Choices

 Duration 16 hours